 Thomas Chatterton Williams

 A frequent contributor to major American publications, Williams explores what it means to be a black man of mixed-race heritage with a white-looking toddler daughter.
 In Berlin, he will continue work on a personal narrative that will offer a powerful argument against the way race is defined in the United States.

 The Spring 2018 Class of Berlin Prize Fellows

 Composer, Performer, and Installation Artist, Albuquerque, New Mexico

 Navajo Nation composer and music educator Raven Chacon will begin the work of composing a series of collaborative works for Indigenous woman musicians.
 His work during the residency will also include writings on the role of sound at the Standing Rock camp and other recent and current protest demonstrations.
 In addition to this work, Chacon will also be developing new sound installations and performance systems.

-Assistant Professor of Music and Medieval Studies, Cornell University
+Associate Professor of Music and Medieval Studies, Cornell University

 Hicks’s Academy project seeks to reframe the history of medieval Persian musical culture through a focus on the technical vocabulary, poetic imagery, artistic visualizations, and philosophical metaphors of music and musical experiences in medieval Persian literary traditions.
 It spans the period from the disintegration of the Samanid Empire, at the end of the tenth century, to the rise of the Timurids, near the end of the fourteenth century.